Portraits, editorial work, etc.

 Recent edits of photo session with Emily Jean Nance (Toronto, February 2025)

-With these images, I explore surrealist portraiture with techniques reminiscent of those pioneered by Man Ray, Lee Miller and their contemporaries.
+These images explore surrealist portraiture with techniques reminiscent of those pioneered by Man Ray, Lee Miller and their contemporaries.
 I intend to capture an ethereal ambiguity, a hallmark of surrealist photographic practice, using long exposures and tonal manipulations, especially solarization, a method Man Ray famously employed to invert reality and unsettle perception.

-EXPERIMENTS IN CONSTRUCTIVIST PORTRAITURE
+EXPERIMENTS IN “CONSTRUCTIVIST” PORTRAITURE

 Statement on Portraiture